tsaikat/bookclubapp/README.md

 ### Run on Docker Container
 Run the command on the terminal: `docker-compose up`

-5. [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+5. visit [http://localhost:3000](http://localhost:3000) with your browser to see the result.